 Tungsten Carbide Spikes are

 The ice cleats I recommend have a patented Heel Spike.
 Think about how you and what hits the ground first.
 It's your heel, right?
 Well, if there's no spike there at the base of your heel, you risk having your leg slide right out in front and from under you.
 Ice cleats without Heel Spikes force you to walk more flat-footed.
 That's not natural.
 So, you have to think about doing it.
 Because walking flat-footed isn't natural, you can easily forget.
 Forgetting is especially troublesome if you have to move unexpectedly or in a hurry.

-Furthermore, if there's one spike on the Ice Cleat you want to be an aggressive, sharp Tungsten Carbide Spike, it's the Heel Spike.
-Because there's no other spike to grab hold of the ice if your foot slides forward taking a step.
+Furthermore, if there's one spike on the ice cleat you want to be an aggressive, sharp tungsten carbide spike, it's the Heel Spike.
+That's because there's no other spike to grip the ice if your foot slides forward while you're taking a step.

 You want ice cleats that stay on your boots, so you don't walk out of them in deeper snow.
 Also, you want them to not slide out of position on your footwear, so the spikes remain in place and effective.
 Ice cleats that stay in place are critical for EMTs because of the pushing and pulling required.

 Make sure the ice cleats you choose don't have straps or other design that could interfere with the safe operation of a vehicle.